This is an interactive version of the IPIP Big-Five Factor Markers.

 The big five personality traits are the best accepted and most commonly used model of personality in academic psychology.
 The big five come from the statistical study of responses to personality items.
 Using a technique called factor analysis researchers can look at the responses of people to hundreds of personality items and ask the question "what is the best was to summarize an individual?".
 This has been done with many samples from all over the world and the general result is that, while there seem to be unlimited personality variables, five stand out from the pack in terms of explaining a lot of a persons answers to questions about their personality: extraversion, neuroticism, agreeableness, conscientiousness and openness to experience.

-Many different measures of the big five have been developed; this one uses the public domain scales from the International Personality Item Pool.
+There are many different measures of the big five personality traits.
+This test uses the Big-Five Factor Markers from the International Personality Item Pool, developed by Goldberg (1992).

-This test consists of fifty statements in the first person (e.g. "I like myself").
-Each statement is to be rated on how much you agree that that statement on the scale of (1) disagree, (2) slightly disagree, (3) neutral, (4) slightly agree, and (5) agree.
-It should take most people four to eight minutes to complete.
+This test consists of fifty statements.
+Each statement must be rated on how much you agree that that statement on a five point scale: (1) disagree, (2) slightly disagree, (3) neutral, (4) slightly agree, and (5) agree.
+It should take most people three to eight minutes to complete.

 Your use of this assessment should be for educational or self-interest purposes only.
-Psychological advice can only be given by a certified practitioner.
+It is not psychological advice or a diagnostic of any kind.
 At the end of the assessment you will be asked if your responses can be anonymously kept and used for research or otherwise distributed, which you are free to decline.